Skip to content

 Calorie deficit to lose 1lb?

-Short answer: feed the figures into the Calorie Deficit calculadora widget and it'll show the working.
+The direct take: feed the figures into the Calorie Deficit calculadora widget and it'll show the working.
 Work out the daily calorie deficit needed to lose weight at a safe rate of 0.5–1 kg per week, from TDEE and target loss.

 Daily calorie deficit?

-Quick version: open the Calorie Deficit calculadora widget at the top of the page.
+Straightforward answer: open the Calorie Deficit calculadora widget at the top of the page.
 Work out the daily calorie deficit needed to lose weight at a safe rate of 0.5–1 kg per week, from TDEE and target loss.

 Weight loss calculadora?